 LED rope lights are ideal for outlining doorways, windows and walkways, and for creating intricate shapes and designs.

-LED light projectors require no installation and are a timesaving alternative to traditional string lights.
+LED projection spotlights require no installation and are a timesaving alternative to traditional string lights.
 Simply plug them into an outlet and point them anywhere — indoor Christmas trees, outdoor trees or dwellings — and instantly project vibrant colors or patterns.

 Although personal preference is the ultimate deciding factor, here are a few basic considerations: